The Mimic (2020 film)

-The Mimic is an 2020 American comedy film, written and directed by Thomas F. Mazziotti.
-It stars Thomas Sadoski, Jake Robinson, Austin Pendleton, Gina Gershon, Marilu Henner, Tammy Blanchard, Didi Conn, Josh Pais, Jessica Keenan Wynn, M. Emmet Walsh and Jessica Walter in her final film role.
+The Mimic is a 2020 American comedy film written and directed by Thomas F. Mazziotti.
+It stars Thomas Sadoski, Jake Robinson, Austin Pendleton, Gina Gershon, Marilu Henner, Tammy Blanchard, Didi Conn, Josh Pais, Jessica Keenan Wynn, M. Emmet Walsh, and Jessica Walter in her final film role.

 It had its world premiere at the Cinequest Film Festival on March 7, 2020.
 It was released on February 5, 2021, by Gravitas Ventures.

 Plot

 A man suspects his friend may be a sociopath and goes to extreme lengths to uncover the truth about him.